andreanasuto/madrid-airbnb/README.md

 # madrid-airbnb
-A spatial econometric research project to model Airbnb pricing in Madrid.
+A spatial econometric research project to model Airbnb pricing in Madrid in R.